jstedfast/MailKit/FAQ.md

         reply.References.Add (message.MessageId);
     }

-    // in case of an automatic reply clarify this for the receiver systems e.g. to avoid (infinite) mail loops reply.Headers.Add(HeaderId.AutoSubmitted, "auto-replied");
+    // if this is an automatic reply, be sure to specify this using the Auto-Submitted header in order to avoid (infinite) mail loops reply.Headers.Add (HeaderId.AutoSubmitted, "auto-replied");

     // quote the original message text
     using (var quoted = new StringWriter ()) {